dferry795/PTM-Analysis-Workflow/README.md

 **Predicted IDRs were obtained in two ways:**
 First, IDRs were predicted using RIDAO: https://ridao.app/ We created a file with UniProt IDs using get_ids.py then split the file so no one file had more than 9,000 names.
+To run get_ids.py, include the required argument "-m path/mutation_frequency.file" and optional argument "-o path/output.file".
 We submitted these files to https://www.uniprot.org/id-mapping to create FASTA files with protein sequeces for each ID, mapping IDs from UniProtKB AC/ID to UniProtKB.
 These mapping settings do not necessarily work for all IDs, but will work for most.
 We mapped any failed IDs individually.